 The "New Unemployment Claims Index" refers to the seasonally adjusted number of new weekly unemployment claims in the five-county Peoria-Pekin MSA, with an Index value of 100 reflecting the average weekly number of new unemployment claims in 2000.

 The Inflation Adjusted Retail Sales Index reflects retail spending in the Peoria-Pekin MSA, adjusted for inflation and for normal seasonal variation in retail sales.
-A score of 100 represents the inflation adjusted, seasonally adjusted retail sales during the first quarter of 2000.
+A score of 100 represents the inflation adjusted, seasonally adjusted retail sales during the second quarter of 2000.

-The CBER’s five-county seasonally adjusted Index of Available homes for sale is computed relative to the score of 100 in the base year of 2000.
+The CBER’s five-county seasonally adjusted Index of available homes for sale is computed relative to the score of 100 in the base year of 2000.
 The CBER’s estimate of the seasonally adjusted Index of Price of Homes Sold is computed relative to a score of 100 in the base year of 2000.

 Douglas Antola Crowe